-Further penetration tests are performed regarding physical tampering with the enclosure.
-For this the developer assessed the security label according to [4, AIS 48].
+The further penetration tests are performed regarding the physical tamper the enclosure.
+For this the developer assessed the security label according to AIS 48 [4].
 The penetration tests included the whole enclosure to verify that the TOE fulfills the requirement of detection of physical tampering.